-Some time ago, I was talking to a friend, and as we closed our conversation, he made this statement to me: "Don't work too hard."
-As I began to think about his statement, I wondered what is wrong with hard work and how did hard work become vilified in our modern society?
+As we parted ways from a meaningful conversation, a friend once bid me a cheerful farewell by saying, "Don't work too hard!"
+As I began to think about his statement, I wondered, what is wrong with hard work?
+And how did hard work become vilified in our modern society?
 Isn't hard work the means of achievement?

-I once worked as a manager for a newspaper and noticed when I hired people the first or second thing they asked about was how much time off they got.
-Sometimes they even agreed to receive a lower pay scale in order to have more time off.
+I once worked as a manager for a newspaper and noticed, when I hired people, that the first or second thing they asked about was how much time off they would get.
+Sometimes, they even agreed to receive a lower pay scale in order to have more time off.
 It seems that they were not looking for a profession or a skill, but a means to support their leisure activities.
 Few seem to realize that hard work benefits each individual by keeping him or her in good physical and emotional condition.

 History shows us that there were few obese people in the pioneer days of our nation.
-The necessity of hard work kept everyone in the best of shape.
-Today's sedentary lifestyle has people going to the gym in order to achieve the same benefits pioneers got from everyday life.
-We seldom think about the natural benefits of hard work.
-Working hard increases and intensifies the natural mind/body connection.
-In other words, our minds become more in tune with our bodies.
-Some scientific studies have shown it also produces greater intelligence levels.
+The necessity of hard work kept everyone in better shape.
+Today's sedentary lifestyle has people going to the gym in order to achieve the same benefits pioneers reaped from everyday life.
+We seldom think about the natural physical and mental/emotional benefits of hard work.
 Few understand that hard work benefits us through a natural sense of accomplishment and pride in our tasks.
 Think about how good it feels to undertake a project involving hard work and see it through to its completion.
 There is nothing more rewarding than a job well done.
-For some reason the more difficult the work, the more rewarding it is on completion.
+For some reason, the more difficult the work, the more rewarding it is upon completion.

 Hard work is something the Bible tells us is good for us.
 King Solomon wrote in Proverbs 6:6–11 "Go to the ant, you sluggard!
 Consider her ways and be wise, which, having no captain, overseer or ruler, provides her supplies in the summer, and gathers her food in the harvest.
 How long will you slumber, O sluggard?
 When will you rise from your sleep?
 A little sleep, a little slumber, a little folding of the hands to sleep—so shall your poverty come on you like a prowler, and your need like an armed man."